sharkzp/sharkzp.github.com/source/_posts/2013-12-16-callbacks-extraction.markdown

 {% endblockquote %}

-Rails provide powerful callback technique and powerful tool it could injure in newbie hands.
+Rails provide powerful callback technique and as a powerful tool it could injure in newbie hands.

 <!-- more -->

 ###Understanding the problem
 For example we have simple blog engine.
-Where we have <code>Post, User, Comment</code>
+Where we have <code>Posts, Users, Comments</code>
-And system should create a default post with random comments when <code>User</code> with type <code>admin</code> creates.
-This could through rails callbacks
+And system should create a default post with random comments when <code>User</code> with type <code>admin</code> created.
+This could be done through rails callbacks

 {% codeblock lang:ruby%}
 class User < ActiveRecord::Base